silverseacode/Docker-compose-ci-cd/README.md

 ### `npm start`

 Runs the app in twhedevelopnt mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to iew it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.